formR documentation

 Surveys can feature various items, allowing e.g. numeric, textual input, agreement on a Likert scale, geolocation and so on.

 Items can be optionally shown depending on the participant's responses in the same survey, in previous surveys and entirely different data sources (e.g. data gleaned from Facebook activity).
-Item labels and choice labels can also be customised using knitr, so you can e.g. refer to a participant's pet or last holiday location by name or address men and women differently.
+Item labels and choice labels can also be customised using knitr, so you can e.g. refer to a participant's pet or last holiday location by name or use people's preferred term of address.

 If you name your items according to the schema BFI_extra_2R, items with an R at the end can be automatically reversed and items ending on consecutive numbers with the same prefix will be aggregated to a mean score (with the name of the prefix).
-Internal consistency analyses and item frequency plots can also be automatically generated.
-Hence, some tedious manual data wrangling can be avoided and as an added benefit, you will start giving your items meaningful and memorable names early on.
-The relevant functions can be found in the R package on Github.
-The functions are also always available, whenever you use R inside formr runs and surveys.
+Using our R package codebook you can then document the data, as well as automatically generate internal consistency analyses and item frequency plots.
+Hence, some tedious manual data wrangling can be avoided, especially if you start giving your items meaningful and memorable names early on.
+The formr:: functions are also always available, whenever you use R inside formr runs and surveys.

 These are external links - use them to send participants to other, specialised data collection modules, such as a social network generator, a reaction time task, another survey software (we won't be too sad), anything really.
-However, you can also simply call upon external functionality without sending the participant anywhere – one popular application of this is sending text messages.
+However, you can also simply call upon external functionality without sending the participant anywhere – one popular application of this is sending text messages via an R API call.

 If you insert the placeholder {{login_code}}, it will be replaced by the participant's run session code, allowing you to link data later (but only if your external module picks this variable up!).